89luca89/pakkero/README.md

 }
 ```

-*Double ptraceme* ensures that tampering the ptrace loading with ld_preload with a fake ptrace lib that always returns 0, would result in a failure.
+*Double ptraceme* ensures that tampering the ptrace loading with a fake ptrace lib that always returns 0, would result in a failure.

-CMD Line detection, would check for common processes for debugging, this is pretty naive check
+CMD Line detection, would check for common processes for debugging, this is pretty naive check:

 ```go
 /*